spiral/docs/docs/en/filters/filter.md

 ### Array based Filters

-For example, we can tell our Filter to point field `login` to the QUERY param `username`:
+For example, we can tell our Filter to point the field `login` to the QUERY param `username`:

 ```php
 namespace App\Filter;